Varnasr/OpenStacks-for-Change/README.md

 Built in India.
 Open for the world.
 If our systems are meant to serve people, then our tools should too. ✨

+---

+## 📄 Citation

+If you use this project in your work, please cite it as:

+**GitHub style**
+> Varna Sri Raman.
+(2025). *OpenStacks for Change*.
+GitHub. https://github.com/Varnasr/OpenStacks-for-Change

+**Chicago style**
+> Raman, Varna Sri.
+2025. *OpenStacks for Change*.
+GitHub. https://github.com/Varnasr/OpenStacks-for-Change

+---

+## 🛠 License

+📄 *Licensed under the MIT License.*
+For citation and usage rights, see this repository’s LICENSE file or contact varna.sr@gmail.com.